mrzjy/expert_choice_visualization_for_mixtral/README.md

 # Router Visualization for Mixtral
 This is a straightforward project that provides a visual representation of the expert choices made by the Mixtral router for text generation.

+(Re-implementation of the Figure 8 from [Mixtral of Experts](https://arxiv.org/pdf/2401.04088.pdf) paper)

 In the visualization, each token in a text sample is colored with the first expert choice.

 The code is kept simplistic for further customization.